AlacrisIO/legicash-facts/src/endpoints/endpoints.md

 The type "address" is a JSON string, beginning with "0x", followed by 20 hex-digit pairs.

 The type "account" is a JSON record of the form:

      { "address" : address,
        "user_name" : string,
        "balance" : integer
      }

-   The type "transaction_hash" is a JSON string, beginning with "0x", followed by 32 hex-digit pairs.
+The type "hash" is a JSON string, beginning with "0x", followed by 32 hex-digit pairs.

+The type "main\_chain\_confirmation" is a JSON record of the form:

+     { "transaction_hash" : hash,
+       "transaction_index" : int,
+	   "block_number" : int,
+	   "block_hash" : hash
+     }

 Deposit
 -------